 Ian Griffiths is the Finance Director of ANGLE plc.
 He has specialised in technology commercialisation for over twenty years and is an expert on the development and growth of new technology based businesses.
 Ian has a BSc in Mathematics with Management Applications from Brunel University and is qualified as a chartered accountant.
 For seven years he worked for KPMG, initially in accountancy with a special work focus, then in management consulting within KPMG’s High Technology Consulting Group where he specialised in financial modelling, business planning, corporate finance, market development and strategy work.

 Business Development Director

 Michael has extensive experience of commercialising new technologies, with a solid background in strategic and operational leadership.
-Michael joined ANGLE six years ago to lead a government backed technology incubator.
+Michael joined ANGLE in 2009 to lead a government backed technology incubator.
 The incubator evaluated more than 60 early stage technology companies from around the UK before selecting the highest potential start-ups and providing intense consultancy support in setting technology milestones, developing an effective business model, building collaborations and securing early customers.

-Martin is the Head of Manufacturing and Regulatory at Parsortix, a Chartered Engineer and holds an MEng degree in Electrical and Electronic Engineering from The University of Nottingham.
-He joined ANGLE in 2004 and specialises in technology commercialisation and knowledge transfer projects supporting businesses, particularly involving universities and other specialist knowledge and research centres.
+Martin is the Head of Manufacturing and Regulatory at ANGLE plc, a Chartered Engineer and holds an MEng degree in Electrical and Electronic Engineering from The University of Nottingham.
+He joined ANGLE in 2004 and first specialised in technology commercialisation and knowledge transfer projects supporting businesses, particularly involving universities and other specialist knowledge and research centres.